Sustainability / Social Report Respect for Human Rights

 Initiatives for Group Companies

-In FY2020/3, we sent a questionnaire on human rights and labor practices to 12 Group companies in Japan and 10 overseas and conducted interviews based on their responses.
+For the first step in the process, risk investigation and assessment, we have been sending questionnaires on human rights and labor practices to Group companies in Japan and overseas and have been conducting interviews based on their responses to the questionnaire.

-The results of the survey revealed no human rights violations by Daicel Group companies or cases requiring correction.
+In FY2023/3, in the risk investigation and assessment stage, the results of the survey revealed no human rights violations by Daicel Group companies or cases requiring corrective and remedial actions.

-However, through the risk assessment, we found detailed human resource issues relating to revisions in laws and regulations in each country, the statutory employment rate of persons with disabilities etc. We are continuously addressing these issues.
+However, during the human rights due diligence, we found several issues of concern such as Group company responses to revisions in local laws and regulations in each country, and observance of the statutory employment rate of persons with disabilities.
+We will continue to address these issues with appropriate countermeasures.

 Initiatives for the Supply Chain

-In FY2021/3, we requested 797 of our major suppliers to sign a Certificate of Confirmation to check that they follow the Daicel Group CSR Purchasing Guidelines.
-These major suppliers account for over 85% of all purchasing by the Group, and 664 companies signed the Certificate of Confirmation.
-We also ask major suppliers to complete a Self-Assessment-Questionnaire (SAQ) on CSR procurement, which includes assessment of human rights and labor practices, to identify human rights risks in our supply chain.
+We also ask major suppliers to complete a Self-Assessment-Questionnaire (SAQ) on CSR procurement, which includes assessment of human rights and labor practices, to identify any human rights risks in our supply chain.

 Human Rights Education and Training